paulhalla/github-twitter-elt/README.md

 ## Data Integration
 This folder contains screenshots of connections in Airbyte.

-## Data orchestration
+## Data Orchestration
 This directory is the main directory of the project.
-It houses all the airflow dags and the DBT projects.
+It houses all the airflow dags and the dbt projects.

 ### DAGS